IUCN and UNEP-WCMC (2014). The World Database on Protected Areas (WDPA). October 2014. Cambridge, UK: UNEP-WCMC

 In addition, a number of sector specific safeguard standards refer to protected areas, many of which are related to certification programs, including the Roundtable on Sustainable Biomaterials (RSB) that declares categories I to IV as ‘no-go’ areas.
 4 For details on certification programmes which are applicable to all protected areas, please see the Protected Areas page.

-Biodiversity – These areas are strictly protected for their biodiversity conservation values.
+Biodiversity importance – These areas are strictly protected for their biodiversity conservation values.
 While the actual biodiversity criteria used to identify and designate these sites will vary between countries and between areas, based on the level of protection afforded, high biodiversity values can be expected within these site-scale areas.
 They are therefore of high relevance for mitigating and avoiding risk from biodiversity loss.

-Socio-cultural – These areas are strictly protected from any form of human activity, and therefore the presence of socio-cultural values is unlikely due to a lack of human presence and intervention at sites.
+Socio-cultural values – These areas are strictly protected from any form of human activity, and therefore the presence of socio-cultural values is unlikely due to a lack of human presence and intervention at sites.
 Nonetheless, these areas can be of religious or spiritual significance (such as a sacred natural site), in which case there may be sites within the area that can be visited by a limited number of people engaged in faith activities.
 1 Furthermore, these areas can form the core area of a larger area with multiple uses, and therefore can play an important role in maintaining resources utilised by communities in the wider landscape.

 - Dudley, N. (Ed.)
 Guidelines for Applying Protected Area Management Categories.
 (2008)